niklasf/python-chess/docs/pgn.rst

     .. py:attribute:: errors

-        A list of illegal or ambiguous move errors encountered while parsing the game.
+        A list of illegal or ambiguous move errors encountered while parsing a game.

 .. autoclass:: chess.pgn.GameNode
     :members:

     .. py:attribute:: parent

-        The parent node or `None` if this is the root node of the game.
+        The parent node or `None` if this is the root node of a game.

     .. py:attribute:: move

-        The move leading to this node or `None` if this is the root node of the game.
+        The move leading to this node or `None` if this is the root node of a game.

     .. py:attribute:: nags
         :annotation: = set()

         A set of NAGs as integers.
-NAGs always go behind a move, so the root node of the game can have none.
+NAGs always go behind a move, so the root node of a game can have none.

     .. py:attribute:: comment
         :annotation: = ''

-        A comment that goes behind the move leading to this node.
-Comments that occur before any move are assigned to the root node.
+        A comment that goes behind a move leading to this node.
+Comments that occur before any moves are assigned to the root node.

     .. py:attribute:: starting_comment
         :annotation: = ''

         A comment for the start of a variation.
-Only nodes that actually start a variation (:func:`~chess.pgn.GameNode.starts_variation()`
-        checks this) can have a starting comment.
+Only nodes that actually start a variation can have a starting comment.
+        The method :func:`~chess.pgn.GameNode.starts_variation()`
+        checks this.
 The root node can not have a starting comment.

     .. py:attribute:: variations